bibinprathap/VideoBankingApp/README.md

  Using this New Customers Can Open New account by Submitting their Documents , signature , fill up form etc. then Customer can make video call with Agent.
 Using this App Customers can Book an appointment for Opening New Account or Do a remittance.

- ## Web Admin Panel for Accepting the video call
+ ## Web Admin Panel for receiving the video call

  https://adroitclouderp.com/altaifislamicbank/